djeni98/naipi-and-taroba/README.md

 In order to spread Brazilian culture and its folklore, this playground book brings an interactive animation telling this story.

+## Instalation

+Download the zipped file "NaipiAndTaroba.playgroundbook.zip" and open it using Swift Playgrounds 3.4 or above for macOS.

 ## Credits and Attributions